ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 ## Chart Event - click and doubleClick

 The `click` and `doubleClick` events are fired when any part of the chart is clicked or double clicked, respectively.
-The `doubleClick` event does not block the original `click` event from firing.
+When a user double clicks the `click` event will be fired on the first lick, then the `doubleClick` will be fired on the second click.

 These events may be prevented by other clickable parts of the chart, such as series-nodes and legend items.